 We are constantly being advised to seek balance in our lives.
-Whether it is eating a balanced diet consisting of a healthy ratio of vegetables, proteins and carbohydrates or in seeking the proper work/life balance, this ensures our optimal functioning.
+Whether it is eating a balanced diet or the proper work/life balance.

-When we apply the idea of balance to our biological systems, it is referred to as homeostasis.
+When we apply the idea of balance to our bodies, it is referred to as "homeostasis."
 You might recognize this term as it is a common theme throughout all of our blogs concerning Medical Marijuana.

 We have intricate systems of atoms, molecules and receptors which make up the cells of our bodies.
 For those a little rusty on their biology, atoms contain protons and electrons.
 When two atoms attach together, they form a molecule.
 A collection of molecules grouped together creates cells.

 Atoms usually contain equal numbers of protons and electrons and that atom is electrically neutral.
 If an atom has more or fewer electrons than protons, then it has an overall negative or positive charge, respectively, and it is called an ion.
 Other atoms with unpaired electrons are known as radicals and are highly reactive.

 When oxygen molecules split into single atoms that have unpaired electrons, they become unstable free radicals that seek other atoms or molecules to bond to.
 If this continues to happen, it begins a process called oxidative stress.

 Free radicals can cause large chain chemical reactions in your body because they react so easily with other atoms and molecules.
 Antioxidants are molecules that can donate an electron to a free radical without making themselves unstable.
 This causes the free radical to stabilize and become less reactive.